Patrick Bebelaar: Prizes, Awards and Scholarships

 Bebelaar received several grants from the University of Natal, Durban (1995/96), the Kunststiftung Baden-Württemberg (1996) and from the Hermann Haake Foundation (1996).
 In 2000 Bebelaar was awarded the Jazz Award Baden-Württemberg.
 In 2003 he received the "Special Award" of the Kingdom of Kwazulu Natal for his teaching activities.
 The South African Association for Jazz Education awarded him in 2005 for his "Outstanding Service to Jazz Education".
 In 2008 he was an Artist in Residence at the University of Cape Town (2008).
 The CD Three Seasons (HGBS 2014 with Günter "Baby" Sommer and Michel Godard) was awarded "Album of the Year 2014" by The New York City Jazz Record.

-His production 'Stupor Mundi' (dml-records in 2015.
-Michel Godard, Vincent Klink, Gavino Murgia and Carlo Rizzo) was awarded The German Record Critics' Award, an annual German prize presented for achievement in recorded music.
+His production 'Stupor Mundi' with Michel Godard, Vincent Klink, Gavino Murgia and Carlo Rizzo was awarded The German Record Critics' Award, an annual German prize presented for achievement in recorded music.